 Restaurant profit margins are being compressed for many operators around the world.
 But the choice between driving revenue and improving margins does not have to be binary; both can be improved while catching a wider net of performance improvements.

-We encourage our clients to think of restaurant business plans on both time frames: short-term wins are necessary to gain momentum and fund longer-term initiatives, but lasting organizations that transform the industry look past the next earnings call to three-, five-, and ten-year horizons — and beyond, and combining restaurant finance with operational goals and feasibility.
+We encourage our clients to think of restaurant business plans on both time frames: short-term wins are necessary to gain momentum and fund longer-term initiatives, but lasting organizations that transform the industry look past the next earnings call to three-, five-, and ten-year horizons, and beyond — and combining restaurant finance with operational goals and feasibility.

 Restaurants’ top-line or gross income mostly consists of the sale of food and beverage.
 In franchised systems, a large portion of revenue could be derived from royalties and franchising fees.
 Restaurant finance reveals many metrics related to revenue that allow foodservice organizations to assess their top-line performance and set targets for their restaurant business plan.

+Franchising is often seen as an attractive growth strategy because of the lower capital requirements for the franchisor relative to build-out costs, as franchisees pay the hard costs of restaurant openings.
 Oftentimes the franchisor offers franchise financing, in which case interest payments add to the franchisor profits.

 But it’s a common misconception that franchises can — or should — be sold as soon as there is interest.
 Part of the challenge for franchisors is in realizing that it’s almost a completely separate business to sell and support those units than managing corporate locations.

 The three biggest costs for restaurants are food, labor, and occupancy, where prime costs (food and labor) alone can account for 60%+ of sales.